Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 ## Qumulo Core 4.3.3
 {{page.varDownloadsRelnotes}}
 * Prevented authentication requests with PAC buffers of unknown type from failing
-* Improved Saved Snapshots page in the Web UI
+* Improved Saved Snapshots page in the Qumulo Core Web UI
 * Added a mechanism for monitoring status of front-end network on platforms with separate interfaces.

 ## Qumulo Core 4.3.2